bniladridas/hello/README.md

 - `rewrite_msg.sh`: Script to rewrite commit messages for history cleanup
 - `preflight.sh`: Script for preflight checks (also used by `npm run all`)

+## Infrastructure

+See `infra/` folder for infrastructure-as-code, including Docker setup for local development with Firebase emulator.

 ## Local Development with Firebase Emulator

 For secure local testing of Firestore rules without affecting live data: